bill-kerr/sst-file-routes/README.md

 ## Getting Started

 `sst-file-routes` is a work in progress.
-To work with it currently, you should be able to run `index.ts` with `ts-node` or another TypeScript runner.
+To work with it currently, you should be able to run it with `node ./node_modules/sst-file-routes/index.js {routesFolder}`.

 `npx ts-node ./node_modules/sst-file-routes/index.ts {routesFolder}` where `{routesFolder}` is the folder with all of your API routes and handlers.